antoinegag/Sara/README.md

 sudo setcap cap_net_bind_service=+ep `readlink -f \`which node\
 ```
 You can set the port you wish to usein [ecosystem.config.js](ecosystem.config.js) under `env_production`

+### Arduino
+To use the arduino, make sure to add your production user to the tty group so you can use the port

+`sudo usermod -a -G tty <user>`

 ### Install
 Clone the project